AlaminIslam-14/Pharmacy_Inventory/README.md

 # Pharmacy Inventory Management System API

-This is our demo of Pharmacy Management System api built using Django Rest Framework.
+This is our demo of Pharmacy Inventory Management System api built using Django Rest Framework.
 This API handles organizations, user roles, medicines, inventory management, and cart functionalities.

 ## Table of Contents